diaznakh/NES-Emu/README.md

 ## 🐛 Known Issues

 ### macOS
-- **OneLoneCoder Version**: GLUT window creation may fail on modern macOS due to GLUT compatibility issues
 - **SDL2 Version**: Works perfectly on all macOS versions

 ### Windows
-- Both versions should work correctly
+- Should work correctly with SDL2

 ### Linux
-- Both versions should work correctly
+- Works correctly on Ubuntu, Debian, and Fedora

 ## 🤝 Contributing